 Building on our world-class solar energy business, Hanwha sets the standard for corporate responsibility and environmental sustainability by donating solar energy facilities to our communities.

 - Happy Sunshine

 - Hanwha supports sustainable energy use in every community by leveraging the expertise we have gained from the vertical integration of our solar businesses.
 Our most renowned program is the Happy Sunshine campaign.
 Through this program, we donate solar power generation systems to community welfare centers in South Korea.
-We have installed systems at 146 centers, generating a total of about 1,023 KW of solar energy.
+We have installed solar power generation systems at 217 centers, producing a total of about 1,527 KW of solar energy.